jepetersohn/babelflow/README.md

 4. Sam

 ## Summary
 DBC project completed over 4 days.
-We were assigned to create a Sinatra application from the ground up: a clone of the [StackOverflow](http://stackoverflow.com) functionality, with a unique theme.
+We were assigned to create a Sinatra application from the ground up: a clone with the functionality of [StackOverflow](http://stackoverflow.com), with a unique theme invented by us.
 Our group created Babelflow, in which users are encouraged to post thematically proper responses to questions/comments in a different language than the original post.
 For example: A user may post a question in Spanish asking about fun places to visit in Chicago; responders are encouraged to reply to that question in any language <i>other than</i> Spanish.

 ### Assignment Requirement per DBC
 - Users can post questions.
 Other users can answer them.